IBM AIX: System Management Interface Tool

 SMIT is the System Management Interface Tool for AIX.
 It allows a user to navigate a menu hierarchy of commands, rather than using the command line.
 Invocation is typically achieved with the command smit.
 Experienced system administrators make use of the F6 function key which generates the command line that SMIT will invoke to complete it.

 SMIT also generates a log of commands that are performed in the smit.script file.
 The smit.script file automatically records the commands with the command flags and parameters used.
 The smit.script file can be used as an executable shell script to rerun system configuration tasks.
 SMIT also creates the smit.log file, which contains additional detailed information that can be used by programmers in extending the SMIT system.

 smit and smitty refer to the same program, though smitty invokes the text-based version, while smit will invoke an X Window System based interface if possible; however, if smit determines that X Window System capabilities are not present, it will present the text-based version instead of failing.
 Determination of X Window System capabilities is typically performed by checking for the existence of the DISPLAY variable.

 Database

 Object Data Manager (ODM) is a database of system information integrated into AIX, analogous to the registry in Microsoft Windows.
-A good understanding of the ODM is essential for managing AIX systems.
+An understanding of the ODM can be helpful for managing AIX systems.

 Data managed in ODM is stored and maintained as objects with associated attributes.
 Interaction with ODM is possible via application programming interface (API) library for programs, and command-line utilities such as odmshow, odmget, odmadd, odmchange and odmdelete for shell scripts and users.
 SMIT and its associated AIX commands can also be used to query and modify information in the ODM.
 ODM is stored on disk using Berkeley DB files.

 Example of information stored in the ODM database are: